I Want to File an EEO Complaint

 The DHS must take final action on the complaint by issuing a final order within forty (40) days of receipt of the hearing file and AJ’s decision.
 The final order informs the complainant as to whether the DHS will fully implement the decision.
 The final order also informs the complainant of the right to file an appeal with the EEOC, the right to file a civil action in federal district court, the name of the proper defendant in such appeal or civil action, and the applicable time limits for such appeals or civil action.
 If the DHS’s final order does not fully implement the AJ’s decision, the DHS simultaneously files an appeal with the EEOC.
 If the DHS does not issue a final order within forty (40) days of receipt of the AJ’s decision, then the decision becomes the final action of the DHS.

 U.S. Customs and Border Protection is committed to resolving equal employment opportunity (EEO) complaints alleging discrimination at the earliest possible point in the complaint process.
-When an employee believes he or she has been discriminated against because of race, color, religion, sex, sexual orientation, national origin, age, physical or mental disability, status as a parent, genetic information, or retaliation for prior EEO involvement, the first step is to seek informal EEO counseling by contacting the Privacy and Diversity Office (PDO) EEO Complaint Intake Hotline at 1-877-MY-EEO-HELP (1-877-693-3643), by submitting a Request for EEO Counseling, or by contacting your servicing DCR Officer.
+When an employee believes he or she has been discriminated against because of race, color, religion, sex, sexual orientation, national origin, age, physical or mental disability, status as a parent, genetic information, or retaliation for prior EEO involvement, the first step is to seek informal EEO counseling by contacting the Privacy and Diversity Office (PDO) EEO Complaint Intake Hotline at 1-877-MY-EEO-HELP (1-877-693-3643), by submitting a Request for EEO Counseling.

 PDO staff members remain available to discuss specific situations and provide information to employees seeking consultation before entering the EEO complaint process.
 To preserve the right to file a formal EEO complaint, individuals who believe they have been subjected to unlawful discrimination must seek informal EEO counseling within 45 calendar days of the alleged discriminatory act.
 The allegation will be assigned to a PDO staff member to facilitate the informal EEO counseling.
 At the initial interview, the EEO counselor will explain the EEO complaint process and the option to participate in mediation.